PokemonAutomation/About/README.md

 ### How does this work?

-Video capture and custom game controller!
+A computer with video capture and a custom game controller!

-By capturing the video and audio using a capture card, the computer can see (and hear) everything that's happening on the Switch.
+By capturing the video and audio using a capture card, a computer can see (and hear) everything that's happening on the Switch.

 To control the Switch, we create our own 3rd party gamepad using a programmable microcontroller:
 - Using an Arduino, we can make a wired pro controller using the USB gamepad protocol.